 We also received National Security Letters and FISA Orders; we address them in a separate table at the bottom of this Transparency Report.

 Verizon has teams that carefully review each demand we receive.
 We do not produce information in response to all demands we receive.
-In the second half of 2014, we rejected as invalid approximately three percent of the demands we received.
+In the first half of 2015, we rejected as invalid approximately three percent of the demands we received.
 We might reject a demand as legally invalid for a number of reasons, including that a different type of legal process is needed for the type of information requested.
 When we reject a demand as invalid, we do not produce any information.

 The figures in this Report include demands for customer data regarding our Verizon wireline services, such as phone, Internet or television, and our Verizon Wireless services.